Schedule of Events

 Add session to My Planner

-Join Student Affairs and Campus Diversity team members for this presentation and Q&A forum regarding the financial aid process for the California Dream Act (CADAA) application.
+Join the Monarch Unity Resource Center and the Financial Aid Office (FAO) for this presentation and Q&A forum regarding the financial aid process for immigrant, DACA and mixed-family status students, featuring the California Dream Act (CADAA) application.

 Find Your Fit: Commuter Success Pathways